 For the adventurous - Keswick is a hotspot for adventurers of all types, from cycling to potholing.
 Here are a couple of centres offering exciting activities for all ages.

-King Kong Climbing Centre
+Kong Climbing Centre

 With indoor climbing, an ice wall, bouldering, an 80m caving system, a family zone AND a café, this little gem has something for anyone with an adventurous spirit, or just someone after a coffee!
 The highly experienced trainers and state of the art equipment mean this centre is safe and fun for all ages and abilities.
 There’s even a soft play area for the really little ones.
 The King Kong Centre also offers outdoor activities in either half-day or full-day packages.
 There truly is something for everyone, whatever the weather!